lrusso/LRussoWeb/README.md

   }
 }
 ```

-- **w3c**: A list of file paths to be checked against W3C validation rules.
-It's an array of strings.
-Each element in the array should be a string representing a valid file path.

 * **urls**: A list of URLs to check for the presence or absence of specific strings.
 It's an array of objects.
 Each object in the array should have a single key-value pair where: